Bitcoin explained simply: everything you need to know

 Assuming demand for bitcoin remains strong, prices could continue to appreciate.
 Usually, the rise in value doesn’t happen straight away – it takes about a year or so to properly kick in.
 As this previous Currency.com feature explains in greater detail, BTC was 8,566% higher in the 12 months after the 2012 halving – and 286% higher after the event in 2016.
 After the halving in May 2020, the BTC price increased by nearly 120% by the end of that year.

 This isn’t the only event that can serve as catnip for BTC prices.
 As it steps slowly closer to the mainstream, and so-called smart money continues to pour in, the value of the coin could increase even more.

 In the US, some big brands have begun to allow consumers to make purchases in BTC.
-Microsoft and PayPal, for example, have options to pay in Bitcoin at the checkout.
-Tesla, similarly, announced a while ago that it would start accepting BTC to pay for electric cars.
-Earlier this year, on the grounds of the environmental downsides involved in the mining process, Elon Musk halted this initiative.
-More recently, he said the company would most likely begin accepting the coin again.
+Microsoft and PayPal, for example, have options to pay in bitcoin at the checkout.
+Tesla, similarly, announced a while ago that it would start accepting BTC to pay for its electric cars.

 In Europe, major supermarket chains have been dabbling with accepting BTC as a payment method, too.
 But perhaps the most exciting innovation lies in how fintech start-ups, such as Lightning Network, are introducing products such as prepaid debit cards that enable consumers to use their crypto anywhere.